 The benefits of rubber tile include aesthetics, durability, safety, and more.
-Sand is easy to dump and spread around, and is less expensive than rubber playground tiles.
+Loose-fill surfacing is easy to dump and spread around, and is less expensive than rubber playground tiles.
 But we encourage you to think of the “other” costs associated with using a loose-fill surfacing product.
 The cost of maintenance and replacement can be very high.
 Although rubber tiles have a higher initial cost, their longevity and easy maintenance usually make it worth considering.
-When you factor in improved safety and accessibility, and choosing recycled rubber over a loose-fill material like sand, wood chips, and gravel, the choice becomes a no-brainer.
+When you factor in improved safety and accessibility, and choosing recycled rubber over a loose-fill material like wood fiber, the choice becomes a no-brainer.

-Contact No Fault at 866-637-7678 if you want to discuss your project and surfacing options.
-If sand or anything else is a better choice for you, we’ll tell you!
-Call today for friendly advice, in addition to pricing and availability of the No Fault products we’ve been selling for over 45 years.
+Contact No Fault to discuss your project and surfacing options.
+If loose-fill surfacing or anything else is a better choice for you, we’ll tell you!
+Call today for friendly advice, in addition to pricing and availability of the No Fault products we’ve been selling for over 4 decades.

 Children need playgrounds that challenge with a healthy level of risk to develop young muscles.
 They need to have fun and enjoy play in a way that will help them to succeed in the classroom.